guardian/frontend/docs/fronts.md

 The global list of defined fronts - and the definitions of the collections on those fronts - is held in a single configuration file (`config.json`).
 This file is edited using the Configuration Editor.
 It is polled and referred to by each component in the architecture.

 The running order of articles in each collection - and various tweaks to those articles - are represented in multiple `collection.json` files.
 These are individually edited using the Fronts Editor.
-These `collection.json` files dictate which articles need to be requested from the ContentApi during the production of the `pressed.json` files.
+These `collection.json` files dictate which articles need to be requested from the ContentApi during the production of each front's `pressed.json` files.

 As soon as an individual collection is edited, the Presser re-creates a `pressed.json` file for each front containing that collection.
 Additionally, every front is periodically queued for re-pressing.
 The `pressed.json` files - one for each front - are stored on S3.
 Both preview and live versions are produced.

 ## Service Level Metrics & Alerts

 A large number of ContentApi requests are made in order to produce each front's `pressed.json` file.
-Due to this dependency, the Presser is the point in the architecture which experiences the most potential for failure.
-The metrics and alerts therefore relate proncipally to the succesful production of `pressed.json` files by the Presser.
+Due to this dependency, the Presser is the point in the architecture that has the most potential for failure.
+The metrics and alerts relate principally to its ongoing ability to produce of `pressed.json` files.

 Some of the metrics are to designed to identify terminally unhealthy processes.
 Others are indicators of problems in the broader network (notably ContentApi).
-Others monitor the speed at which updates travel through the Fronts architecture.
+Others monitor the speed at which updates travel through the architecture.

 ### Succesive press failures - MANUAL presser (facia-tool)